Synthetic Data – Are We All Talking About the Same Thing?

 1. Provenance of Synthetic Data

 We highlight the importance of establishing robust provenance mechanisms to track the origin, transformation, and use of synthetic data.
-Unlike observed (real) data, which usually has a clearer origin, synthetic data requires detailed documentation of the models and processes used in its creation to maintain its credibility.
+More than observed (real) data, , synthetic data requires detailed documentation of the models and processes used in its creation to maintain its credibility.

 2. Distinguishing Between Synthetic and Observed Data

-We discuss the significance of clearly labeling synthetic data to avoid confusion when it is integrated with (true) observed data (e.g., real-world data, historical randomized controlled trials).
+We highlight the need of clearly labeling synthetic data to avoid confusion when it is integrated with (true) observed data (e.g., real-world data, historical randomized controlled trials).
 To address this, we propose the use of data cards—structured summaries that document the data’s origins, generation processes, and intended uses, thereby enhancing transparency and reducing misinterpretation.

 3. Replicability and Validation

 Ensuring that synthetic data can reliably replicate real-world outcomes is essential for its use in research.
-We discuss approaches like sequential synthesis to improve replicability and validate the consistency of conclusions drawn from synthetic data compared to observed data.
+We call attention to approaches like sequential synthesis to improve replicability and validate the consistency of conclusions drawn from synthetic data compared to observed data.

 4. Data Privacy and Ethical Considerations